 Gamification software is ideal for training and coaching on virtually any type of desired behavior.
 Games can be created to nurture the “soft” skills such as communication and interpersonal aptitude that Gen Zers may need to develop.
 Fabio Viola, an education coordinator of the Master in Engagement & Gamification at the IED of Milan, expects that with Gen Z entering the workforce, “a good part of the investment over the next few years will be in the gamification enterprise.”

-What are you doing to attract and retain Generation Z customers?
+What are you doing to motivate and manage generation Z employees?